How to Photograph the Total Solar Eclipse on 8/21/17

 10:57 – Sun Surveyor App for smartphones – Great for planning a shot that includes the sun, moon, or Milky Way

 13:51 – Capturing photos with “sun stars” (Although it is not covered in this video, you can easily add cross-star or star effects to any photo with just a couple mouse clicks!
-SAVE 15% off Topaz Labs “Star Effects” software or any of their other applications using code “15topaz” at checkout: Topaz “Star Effects” software
+Checkout: Topaz “Star Effects” software.)

-For even more creative possibilities, check out Topaz “Studio” software which includes Star Effects (now called “Flare” in the Stylistic Filters menu): Topaz “Studio” software.
+For even more creative possibilities, check out Topaz “Studio” software which includes Star Effects (now called “Flare” in the Stylistic Filters menu): Topaz “Studio 2” software.

 14:54 – Fluid head tripods for stills and video